lzl/log/README.md

 People love to preview result before submitting.
 How greedy we are!

 Fortunately, God forgives us.
 [Try it](http://log-step12-preview.meteor.com) to feel if it's comfortable enough.

+## Demo

+`git checkout step13-demo`

+At the 3rd step, I made a decision that visitors can't try my app untill they deside to create an account.
+The "signup" action consumes energy, people hate to consume energy before they know they will get more value back.
+Without Demo feature, no matter how beautiful your codes are or how great your app is, few people would buy it.